MatthewwT/Learn-Korean/README.md

 # Learn-Korean
-Application to learn basic Korean words with Hints function
+Application to learn basic Korean words with a Hints function